 Some where, far, far away in a town no where near western Europe a person coined the phrase “illiberal democracy”.
 It sounds clever.
 It sounds learned.
 It sounds credible.
 A legitimate, benign alternative to the liberal democracies built up in post-war western Europe.
 It is not.
 Illiberal democracy is neither learned, nor legitimate and it can never ever be a credible alternative to a substantive, liberal democracy founded on pluralism, accountability, human rights and the rule of law.

 The “ill” in illiberal tells us all we need to know about this foreign import.
-The very word is diseased.
+The very word is unwell.

-To the outside world the victim looks perfectly presentable.
+To the outside world an illiberal democracy looks perfectly presentable.
 Behind the veneer the flesh is corrupted.
 Illiberal democracy is a non-native phytosanitary parasite that has the potential to infect the host body with notions of grandeur and statehood and it should be stopped in the same way the EU fights any other phytosanitary parasite poised to contaminate the European Union.